eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/adoption-view.md

 ### Mission

 Collaboration needs trust.
 Within Catena-X trust is built on an open-source architecture and components designed to support full sovereignity.
-The Connector KIT provides the single source of information and technology to perform trustful data exchange within Catena-X. The Connector KIT bundles the interaction patterns, relevant standards, APIs, and reference implementations for developers.
+The Connector KIT provides the single directory of information and technology to perform trustful data exchange within Catena-X. The Connector KIT bundles the interaction patterns, relevant standards, APIs, and reference implementations for developers.

 ## Concept